EatEmAll/django-djeddit/docs/configuration.rst

 By default the base template is djeddit/base.html

-You can change it to something by adding this to settings.py:
+You can change the default base template in settings.py:

 .. code-block:: python

     DJEDDIT_BASE_TEMPLATE = "path/to/template.html"

-In order for the base template to work properly with the app's templtes it should contain the following:
+In order for the base template to work properly with the app's templtes it needs to contain the following:

 within <head>...</head>: